Why we teach reading

 Our well-resourced, enticing library has a wealth of fiction and non-fiction books to choose from, including books that represent the diversity of the world's cultures.
 Children and their families are encouraged to visit the library to share and borrow books.

-Children are provided with reading scheme books which both challenge and interest them.
+Children are provided with decodable reading books that are well-matched to their phonics knowledge.
 We work closely with parents and carers, sharing children’s reading successes as well as advice on how to support them further.

 In collaborative, whole class reading sessions, children are explicitly taught strategies essential to becoming an independent and resilient reader.